-Manchester is currently using a bilingual assistant, who is working towards her PEL, that is supported by a ESL teacher and the director.
-NBCUSD #200 continues to be proactive in recruitment and grow your own efforts to support our students.
+Manchester uses a bilingual assistant, supported by an ESL teacher and the director, to deliver services.
+NBCUSD 200 continues to be proactive in recruitment and grow our own efforts to support our students.
+NBCUSD 200 will address the staffing needs at Manchester by allocating time from a current EL teacher to Manchester to support the bilingual assistant and students at Manchester.

-If district has more than 25 attendance centers, please contact Multilingual/Language Development Department at multilingual@isbe.net or (312) 814-3850.
+If district has more than 25 attendance centers, please email the completed spreadsheet of additional attendance centers to Multilingual/Language Development Department at multilingual@isbe.net or (312) 814-3850.